Filtering Parameters: To Add a Filter for an Inquiry Form

 2. Configuring the PXFilter data view and the PXCancel action as graph members used for filtering data for an inquiry form

-3. Adding the Selection area to the ASPX page of the inquiry form by using the px:PXFormView container control and configuring the filtering elements
+3. Adding the Selection area to the inquiry form by adjusting TypeScript and HTML files of the form

 System Preparation